DashMav/AgenticRAG/README.md

     *   Set the **Root Directory** to `agent-frontend`.
     *   Deploy the project.

-Vercel will build and deploy your frontend, and the rewrite rule in `vercel.json` will proxy API requests to your backend on Render.
+Vercel will build and deploy your frontend, and the rewrite rule in `vercel.json` will proxy API requests to your backend on Hugging Face Spaces.

 ## Project Structure